 A survey of Western art music history from ancient Greek life and thought through the Renaissance, Baroque, Classical, and Romantic periods as well as post-Romantic and 20th-century music.
-Every other year sequence, next scheduled offering, 2011-2012.
+(380, fall only; 381, spring only)

 385 Junior Recital (1).